Employee benefits

 During these unstable stages, positive reinforcement of attitudes, behaviours, and contributions will speed you through them.
 By focusing on what your employees are doing well, you can clearly set the direction of where you are and where you want to go.
 You can do this by using a strategic recognition program, and highlighting behaviours worthy of a reward, signaling to your team to never accept defeat or mediocrity.

-For an employee reward to be effective, or ‘good’, there’s a few boxes they need to tick;
+For an employee reward to be effective, there are a three factors to consider:

-The size of a reward can be varied, and does not always have to have a budget attached to it.
-Starting small, it could be buying a coffee for the employee.
-Here at Perkbox Australia we run weekly polls with different themes and the winner gets a coffee a day for the following week — that’s less than $25 a week, and spreading it out means the behaviour is reinforced each day.
+Here at Perkbox Australia, we run weekly polls with different themes.
+The winner gets a coffee a day for the following week — that’s less than $25 a week, and spreading it out means the behaviour is reinforced each day.

-There’s also the non-monetary rewards.
-These are far more meaningful than any other type of reward, but can be difficult to think of.
-The exact reward really depends on what your business can offer, but some great starting points are;
+There are also non-monetary rewards.
+These are far more meaningful than any other type of reward but can be difficult to think of.
+The exact reward really depends on what your business can offer, but some examples include:

 • One-on-one mentoring sessions with the CEO